pkoetzing/package-sample/README.md

     - package
         - \_\_init__.py
         - module.py
-            - main_function( )
+            - main( )
-        - subpackage
+        - subpkg
             - \_\_init__.py
-            - submodule_1.py
+            - submod1.py
-                - function_1( )
+                - func1( )
-            - submodule_2.py
+            - submod2.py
-                - function_2( )
+                - func2( )
-        - helppackage
+        - helppkg
             - \_\_init__.py
-            - helpmodule
+            - helpmod
                 - helper( )

 ## What to do

-1. Clone the repository
+1. Clone the repository and explare structure and files
 2. Run script.py step-by-step in the debugger
-3. Try out different imports
+3. Compare the 2 methods of calling _helper_ in func1 and func2
-4. Observe the logs from code declaration and code execution
+4. Try out the different ways to import the package
-5. Compare the 2 methods of calling _helper_ in function_1 and function_2
+5. Observe the logs from code declaration and code execution
 6. Try to run the main module in script-mode
 7. Check the first PATH element in the debugger with
 ```import sys; sys.path[0]```